Advanced search

 Proteinuria

-Dermatologic toxicities were reported in 46.5% of the patients in the fruquintinib arm and 11.5% in the placebo arm.
-Palmar-plantar erythrodysaesthesia syndrome (32.7%) and rash (8.1%) were the most frequently reported skin reactions.
-Palmar-plantar erythrodysaesthesia syndrome was reported in 32.7% of patients in the fruquintinib arm compared with 3.1% in the placebo arm.
-The incidence of Grade ≥ 3 dermatological reactions in the fruquintinib arm was 8.5% compared with 0.3% in the placebo arm.
-Most events recovered or resolved following dose interruption or reduction.
-In 0.6% of patients treated with skin reactions led to permanent treatment discontinuation.
+Palmar-plantar erythrodysaesthesia syndrome was reported in 32.7% of patients in the fruquintinib arm and 3.1% in the placebo arm.
+The incidence of Grade ≥3 PPES events were 8.5% in the fruquintinib arm and 0.3% in the placebo arm.
+Median time to onset in fruquintinib-treated patients was 20 days (range: 1 day to 7.4 months).
+The majority of the events recovered or resolved following dose interruption or reduction, which occurred 6.4% and 6.3%, respectively.
+In 0.5% of patients treated with fruquintinib, PPES led to permanent treatment discontinuation.

 Hypothyroidism

 Hypothyroidism was reported in 31.5% of the patients in the fruquintinib arm and 2.8% in the placebo arm.
-Most of the events were Grade 1 or Grade 2; the incidence of Grade ≥ 3 hypothyroidism events in the fruquintinib arm was low (0.3%).
+Most of the events in patients treated with fruquintinib were mild to moderate in severity; the incidence of Grade ≥3 hypothyroidism in the fruquintinib arm was low (0.3%).
+Median time to onset in fruquintinib-treated patients was 56 days (range: 18 days to 1.4 years).
 No events led to dose reduction or discontinuation.

 Reporting of suspected adverse reactions